EnergyInnovation/eps-docs/docs/models/china-igdp.md

   * Replaced US data with China data in io-model/TLIM
   * Update labor productivity growth rates to converge with US values in io-model/LPGRbIC
   * Minor corrections to transportation fuel economy variables BHNVFEAL, BNVFE, and SYFAFE
+  * Shift coal to biomass and electricity instead of biomass and hydrogen in dist-heat/RHFF

 ### **3.4.3.2 - May 17, 2023**